 Registration and Licensure in Canadian Provinces/Territories

 The National Dental Assisting Examining Board (NDAEB) is not a regulatory body.
-The registration/licensure of dental assistants in Canada rests with the provincial Dental Assisting Regulatory Authorities (DARA) often referred to as a "regulatory college", "board", "council" or "association".
-All provincial Dental Assisting Regulatory Authorities (DARA) with the exception of Quebec, require initial dental assistant registrants to hold the NDAEB certificate to become licensed/registered/certified as a dental assistant.
-If you are not certain as to the requirement for the NDAEB certificate in the province you intend to work in, contact the DARA before registering for the NDAEB written examination or Clinical Practice Evaluation (CPE).
+The registration/licensure of dental assistants in Canada rests with the Canadian Dental Assisting Regulatory Authorities (CDARA) often referred to as a provincial "regulatory college", "board", "council" or "association".
+All Canadian Dental Assisting Regulatory Authorities (CDARA) with the exception of Quebec, require initial dental assistant registrants to hold the NDAEB certificate to become licensed/registered/certified as a dental assistant.
+If you are not certain as to the requirement for the NDAEB certificate in the province you intend to work in, contact the CDARA before registering for the NDAEB written examination or Clinical Practice Evaluation (CPE).

 Candidates applying to write the NDAEB examination or registering for the Clinical Practice Evaluation (CPE) do so voluntarily.
 The NDAEB assumes you are aware of the regulatory requirements in your province before submitting your written exam or CPE application.

 Registration/licensure requirements, scope-of-practice, etc. vary between jurisdictions.
-Dental assistants seeking information on regulatory issues in various provinces/territories are urged to contact the DARA as listed below.
+Dental assistants seeking information on regulatory issues in various provinces/territories are urged to contact the CDARA as listed below.

 Newfoundland and Labrador